 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Automated Content Sharing Stage – Summary
+WordPress Traffic Automation Blueprint: Automated Content Distribution Process – Summary

-Once you have your site and plugins configured and set up, all you need to do then is add fresh content regularly to drive more web traffic organically.
+Once your site and plugins have been configured and fully set up, all you then need to do is add new content on a consistent basis to automatically attract new web traffic.

-Once you have configured your WordPress site, the next step is to optimize the process.
-This step is covered in the next section of our WordPress Traffic System series.
+Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is addressed in the next article in the WordPress Traffic Blueprint series.

 This is the end of Section Four